 - Fill the bathtub with clean water and repeat the whole process.
 You will have to rinse until the water in the tub is free of soap and clean.
 This may take a while, but it’s the only way to thoroughly wash your synthetic bag (if you’re not using a washing machine, that is).

 - Use a laundry basket as your makeshift strainer to drain all of the water out of your synthetic sleeping bag.

 3. If you’re machine-washing, avoid using a top-loading machine.
 Use a front-loading one and do everything we’ve described in the instructions for washing down sleeping bags.

 4. Dry your synthetic sleeping bag on the lowest heat setting together with a couple of clean tennis balls.
 Just like in the case of down bags, adding some tennis balls speeds up the process as they break up potential clumps.
 Don’t remove the bag from the dryer until it’s completely dry.

 5. Those who prefer air-drying their synthetic bags should lay the bag onto clean grass or a large towel in the sun.
-You can manually break up clumps in the insulation with your hands as the bag is drying in the sun.
+As the bag is drying in the sun, you can manually break up clumps in the insulation with your hands.
 Don’t store it away until it’s completely dry.